Grass Fed vs. Pastured

-So, is the pig in the lead photo"grass-fed"?
-In our book, no, even though it has eaten a lot of grass and other pasture plants in its life.
-"Grass-fed" should refer only to animals that have never had any grain ever and our pigs do get a non-GMO grain supplement to meet their energy and protein growth requirements.
+So, are our pigs grass fed?
+In our book, no, even though they eat a lot of grass and other pasture plants in its life.
+"Grass fed" should refer only to animals that have never had any grain ever and our pigs do get a non-GMO grain supplement to meet their energy and protein growth requirements.
 It is possible to raise pigs without supplements, but they grow slowly, are always hungry, and the pork doesn't taste as good as that from a properly 'happy' pig.
 Cattle and sheep have digestive tracts well suited to breaking down coarse feeds (grasses).
 With the right management of their grazing behaviors it is fairly straightforward to raise really wonderful beef and lamb exclusively on grasses.

 It's worth noting that the numbers here don't tell the whole story about how "good" pasturing is.
 There is a world of difference between a "pastured chicken" and a "free-range chicken" raised in a barn.
 Free-range may sound like the birds can go wherever they please, but this is emphatically not the case.
 They're confined to the inside of a big barn for their entire lives.
 They live on top of a 'litter' of their own droppings that contaminates the air they breath with ammonia and sticks to their skin and feet.
 Pastured chickens are contained within shelters (every predator known to man loves chicken dinner), but the shelters skid to fresh grass every day so there're always greens and bugs around for the chickens to peck at as well as clean ground to sit on.
 Air circulates readily through the shelters which is good for both the bird's health and the respiratory health of people who work with them.